tawebbcn/Summer-Challenge/README.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for

 ### Functions

 A function is a code snippet that can be called by other code or by itself, or a variable that refers to the function.
 When a function is called, arguments are passed to the function as input, and the function can optionally return an output.
 A function in JavaScript is also an object.

 A function name is an identifier declared as part of a function declaration or function expression.
 The function name's scope depends on whether the function name is a declaration or expression.

 Functions are one of the fundamental building blocks in JavaScript.
-A function is a JavaScript procedure—a set of statements that performs a task or calculates a value.
+A function is a JavaScript procedure — a set of statements that performs a task or calculates a value.
 To use a function, you must define it somewhere in the scope from which you wish to call it.

 Syntax
 ```